rub1e/beam-me-up-hapi/README.md

 See if you can add an endpoint that logs in your terminal the request object for an attempted upload, then check out **branch 1** to see how we did it.

+### Step 1

+**Liftoff!
+Now we can see things are wired up right.
+Next challenge, finding out where the file is in the request object and working out how to deal with it.**

+After you've tried uploading a picture, you should see in your terminal a rather large request object.
+Scrolling through it you might spot some likely looking properties.
+These properties actually come from Hapi's automatic parsing of the form submission.
+Thanks, Hapi! :)

+Now would be a good time to look at the [`fs` core module docs](https://nodejs.org/api/fs.html) and start thinking about how to write the information we get to a file (in a currently non-existent `pix` directory!).
+Once you've had a think, skip over to **branch 2**.

+### Step 2

+Browsers sometimes split the data they receive into chunks and deliver them piecemeal to the server.
+A lovely abstraction for sources of data that may or may not be coming along all at once is *streams*.
+For this reason, we create a new write stream pointing at the file we want and then we push the data we receive down it.

+Test number one passes!
+We now want to set up an endpoint for serving the picture.
+We're going to be lazy here, and just check that the file name of the file that's being sent is correct.
+This is definitely a place we might strengthen our tests in the future.

+Let's have an endpoint exposed at `/pic/{picname}` that will return the file in `/pix/` that is called whatever `{picname}` equals.
+Have a look in **branch 3** to see how we've done it.

 ## Notes

 Buffer is an object in node -- beware lack of deep equal!